genaray/Arch.Extended/README.md

 # Systems source generator

 The Arch.System.SourceGenerator provides some code generation utils.
-With them, queries within systems can be written virtually by themselves and it saves some boilerplate code.
+With them, queries can be written virtually by themselves which saves some boilerplate code.

-The only thing you have to pay attention to is that the system class is partial and inherits from BaseSystem.
+Query methods can be generated in all classes as long as they are partial.
+However it makes most sense in the `BaseSystem`.
 The attributes can be used to meaningfully describe what query to generate, and the query will always call the annotated method.

+The generated methods can also be called manually.

-> Systems should be within a namespace, the global one is NOT supported at the moment.
+> Classes using the source generation should be within a namespace, the global one is NOT supported at the moment.

+## Syntax

+`Arch.System` provides some attributes that can be used for code generation.
+These can be arranged and used arbitrarily.

+- `[Update]` > Update marks some method so that the code generator makes a query out of it.
+- `[All<T0...T25>]` > Mirrors `QueryDescription.All`, defines which components an entity needs.
+- `[Any<T0...T25>]` > Mirrors `QueryDescription.Any`, defines that an entity needs at least one of the components.
+- `[None<T0...T25>]` > Mirrors `QueryDescription.None`, defines that an entity should have none of those components.
+- `[Exclusive<T0...T25>]` > Mirrors `QueryDescription.Exclusive`, defines an exclusive set of entity components.
+- `[Data]` > Marks a method parameter and specifies that this type should be passed through the query.

+`Update` is always required.
+`All`, `Any`, `None`, `Exclusive`, `Data` are optional and independent from each other.

+Let us now look at some example.

+## Query Methods in BaseSystem

+It makes most sense to use the generator directly in the `BaseSystem`.
+If this is the case, the `BaseSystem.Update` method is automatically generated and the queries are called in order.

 ```cs
 // Components ( ignore the formatting, this saves space )